gerardog/gsudo/README.md

 An active credentials cache session is just an elevated instance of gsudo that stays running and allows the invoker process to elevate again.
 No windows service or setup involved.

-It is convenient, but it's safe only if you are not already hosting a virus/malicious process: No matter how secure gsudo itself is, a malicious process could [trick](https://en.wikipedia.org/wiki/DLL_injection#Approaches_on_Microsoft_Windows) the allowed process (Cmd/Powershell) and force it to request `gsudo` to elevate silently.
+It is convenient, but it's safe only if you are not already hosting a malicious process: No matter how secure gsudo itself is, a malicious process could [trick](https://en.wikipedia.org/wiki/DLL_injection#Approaches_on_Microsoft_Windows) the allowed process (Cmd/Powershell) and force a running `gsudo` cache instance to elevate silently.

 **Cache Modes:**

+- **Explicit: (default)** Every elevation shows a UAC popup, unless a cache session is started explicitly with `gsudo cache on`.
-- Auto: Simil-unix-sudo.
+- **Auto:** Simil-unix-sudo.
 The first elevation shows a UAC Popup and starts a cache session automatically.
-- Explicit: (default) Every elevation shows a UAC popup, unless a cache session is started explicitly with `gsudo cache on`.
-- Disabled: Every elevation request shows a UAC popup.
+- **Disabled:** Every elevation request shows a UAC popup.

 The cache mode can be set with **`gsudo config CacheMode auto|explicit|disabled`**